 There is a lot of rubbish out there at the lower end of the market, and don't get us started on shops that sell turntables but don't bother stocking replacement needles!

 The LP60 is the best entry level record player we could find (and how we got into AT :)

 You can have it in Bluetooth (very affordable option with a BT speaker) or USB (excellent for recording your vinyl).
 Both come with a $50 gift voucher or store credit.

 Both come with standard line (or phono) out.
 And this little belt-drive is full automatic.
 More Info

-Modeled after the famous SL1200, this baby is crammed with features, most notably a pitch control (lots of fun), USB capability (plus free recording software) and both line and phono outputs, so it will plug into almost anything.
+Modeled after the famous SL1200, this manual turntable is crammed with features, most notably a pitch control (lots of fun), USB capability (plus free recording software) and both line and phono outputs, so it will plug into almost anything.